 Although I’ve often discussed choosing God over food around here, tying it to the necessity of fasting hasn’t received the coverage it should.
 I think this immensely significant correlation makes all the difference in finally abiding by this meaningful choice.

 We don’t even have to completely give up all types of food for a long period in order to grow in this important discipline.
 One of the most popular biblical fasts today is the Daniel fast.

 “It is one of the personal fasts recorded in the Bible that brought with it great favor from the Lord.
 For twenty-one days, you eat only vegetables and fruits and drink only water.
 No colas, burgers, Twinkies, meats, sweets, or bread.”
 (Fasting, p.194)

 Although I believe the Daniel fast to be an excellent choice, I’m starting back on the Intermittent Fasting plan that the holidays unfortunately took away from me.
 It allows 5 days of reasonable food choices and 2 fasting days containing one healthy meal totaling 500 calories.

 My mistake of not spending enough time with God on those 2 most important days will be rectified by extra time in prayer, especially during the breakfast and dinner hours usually spent eating.
 I personally found lunchtime to be the best choice for the daily meal.
 You can choose what works best for you.

 I truly believe anything we allow to become an idol in our lives will eventually destroy us.
 Food has been my idol for far too long.
 I’m looking forward to showing God how much more He means to me than anything else, even birthday cake…

-To purchase Fasting by Jentezen Franklin or learn more about this wonderful resource, check it out on Amazon.
+To purchase Fasting by Jentezen Franklin or learn more about this wonderful resource, check it out here.